- What is a birth registration?

 The following groups of persons are eligible to certify a birth of a child in Ontario:

-1. The birth parent only, if the biological parent or the birth parent’s spouse is unacknowledged or unknown
+- The parent who gave birth only, if the biological parent or the spouse of the parent who gave birth is unacknowledged or unknown

-2. The birth parent + the biological parent of the child
+- The parent who gave birth + the biological parent of the child

-3. The birth parent + that person’s spouse at the time of conception of the child, if the child is conceived through assisted reproduction or insemination by a sperm donor
+- The parent who gave birth + that person’s spouse at the time of conception of the child, if the child is conceived through assisted reproduction or insemination by a sperm donor

 Note: You can only use the online Newborn Registration service with up to four parents to be listed on the birth registration.
-All parents who will be named on the birth registration must be present at the computer to provide consent and certification.
+All parents to be listed on the birth registration must be present to provide consent and certification.

-- The child's birth parent, who is the person who gave birth to the child (excluding surrogates)
+- The parent who gave birth, unless the person who gave birth is a surrogate

-- The birth parent’s spouse, if the child was conceived through assisted reproduction or insemination by sperm donor
+- The spouse of the parent who gave birth, if the child was conceived through assisted reproduction or sperm donation

 - The child’s intended parent(s) as listed in a surrogacy agreement, other than a surrogate and the surrogate’s partner